-• Logging in: AT LEAST THREE TIMES PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays.
+• Logging in: AT LEAST THREE TIMES PER WEEK

+Be sure you are logging in to the course in Carmen each week, including weeks with holidays.
+If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

-• Office hours: OPTIONAL OR FLEXIBLE
+• Office hours: OPTIONAL

-All office hours, are optional.
+All office hours will be held in person in my office in Cockins Hall 440B.
+Office hours are optional.
 If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.